department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Testing.md

 ### Console Access

-To connect to a staging instance, open a terminal locally and enter ‘mfa’ followed by a code from a 2FA tool such as [Authy](https://authy.com/).
-Change into the devops repo dir, and run the SSM script with ‘staging’ as an argument.
+To connect to a staging instance, open a terminal locally and enter 'mfa' followed by a code from a 2FA tool such as [Authy](https://authy.com/).
+Change into the devops repo dir, and run the SSM script with 'staging' as an argument.
 The script will return a numbered list of available instances.

 ```
 mfa {2fa code}